Icon

 Art Dubai Digital 2024: Behind the Scenes with Curators Auronda Scalera and Alfredo Cramerotti

 Now in its third year, the Art Dubai Digital section explores the intersection of new media art and technologies in order to expand our understanding of contemporary culture.
-In 2024, the section is curated by Auronda Scalera and Alfredo Cramerotti, co-directors of IAM-Infinity Art Museum in the metaverse and the Multiplicity-XXnft curatorial and publishing platform.
+In 2024, the section is curated by Auronda Scalera and Alfredo Cramerotti, co-directors of Multiplicity-XXnft curatorial and publishing platform as well as Web to Verse, a project aimed at encouraging exhibitions and research on the origin and evolution of digital art from the 1950s to present day.

-In this interview they discuss their curatorial approach, the kinds of digital work we can expect, and the emerging themes from the selected galleries.
+In this interview they discuss their curatorial approach, some of the artists and works that will be on show, and the emerging themes from the selected galleries.

 What inspired your curatorial framework, which you’ve titled “Expansion / Diffusion”?